MarathonLabs/marathon/docs/runner_versioned_docs/version-0.10.0/apple.md

 title: "Overview"
 ---

+Marathon supports execution of `macOS` tests for desktop apps as well as apps targeting `iOS`, `iPadOS`, `tvOS`, `visionOS` (xctest only) using simulators.

-Executing tests on iOS simulators requires access to Apple hardware capable of executing tests.
+Test execution requires Apple hardware capable of executing tests.
 This can be a local macOS instance or a remote instance accessible via [secure shell][2].
 For remote access file transfers are carried out incrementally using [rsync][3].

 Device provider can provision simulators on-demand, reuse existing ones if they match desired configuration as well as utilize pre-provisioned simulators.
 See documentation on [workers][1] for more information on this topic.

-Marathon can run both XCUITests and XCTests.
+Marathon is capable of executing both XCUITests and XCTests.
 Test bundle requires you to specify application under test as well as test application.
-After preprocessing both of these inputs are distilled into an application bundle (e.g. `my.app`) and xctest bundle (e.g. `my-tests.xctest`)
+After preprocessing both of these inputs are distilled into an application bundle (e.g. `my.app`) and xctest bundle ( e.g. `my-tests.xctest`) or UI test runner app containing xctest bundle (e.g. `Magic-UITests-Runner.app`).
 You can specify `.ipa` [application archives][4] as well as `.zip` with the same content as application archive.
 They will be searched for the application and xctest bundles.
 If there are multiple entries matching description - marathon will fail.

 :::tip

 It is much easier to supply the `.app` application bundle and `.xctest` bundle directly instead of wasting time on packaging a signed application archive and depending on runtime discovery of your bundles

+An exception here is if you actually need to use signed application with certain entitlements, i.e. for `macOS` desktop testing

 :::